tBaxter/another-rodeo/src/pages/web-things/linkroll.md

 ### Creating new entries for the linkroll
 Whenever you click the bookmarklet it will create a new page in Github.
 At that point, you still need to save and commit the changes to create the new entry.
 I don't know if this part could be automated, and I didn't look into it because I thought it was a useful final step to ensure that the entry looked correct and an additional point to add any last-minute edits.

 Anything in the page you create here should be available to your site downstream, so you very well may want to add additional information.
+By default it attempts to grab and excerpt from the page, but you can also add your own thoughts.

 ### Showing the entries
 This is where things went sideways for me and the simple things got hard.
 I got pretty confused about why my new content didn't show up, and why I didn't have a "links" collection.